 At Sexton, our tutors are what make the difference.
 All of our tutors come to us with previous teaching or tutoring experience and exceptional talent in their various content areas.
 We train and provide them with any materials they need to offer the best service possible to our students.
 We know each of our tutors very well and are experts at matching students with the best tutor for them.

-Adria graduated from Boston Latin Academy and is currently working on obtaining her BA in economics at Boston College (expected Spring 2023).
-She has five years of tutoring experience, including ISEE Prep, general academic tutoring for K-8 students, and also HS-Level Latin and Math (Algebra through Calculus).
-She specializes in math, science, English, and the SAT.
+Adria graduated from Boston Latin Academy and obtained her her BA in economics at Boston College.
+She has over six years of tutoring experience, including ISEE Prep, general academic tutoring for K-8 students, and also HS-Level Latin and Math (Algebra through Calculus).
+She specializes in test preparation (SAT & ISEE/SSAT), math, science, and english.
 Outside of her passions for tutoring and economics, Adria loves to pursue her diverse academic interests.
 Her former positions include repairing humanoid robots at Softbank Robotics America and spearheading a major price transparency project at Boston Children’s Hospital aimed at lowering healthcare costs.
 In her free time, she enjoys traveling and hiking, and has a goal to visit all of the world’s national parks!